Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     HeliSpinners = {}

 A list of ID's for the individual dediblades you want to use for altitude control on a helicopter.
-Use 'all' if you want to use all spinners.
+Use 'all' if you want to use all dediblades.
 Right now you'll have to guess a bit to test the index; they are usually numbered from 0 starting from the first dediblade you place on the hull.

     HeliDediblades = {}